 If the individual valuations of reference benchmarks from analysed sales evidence do not show a similar rate of change to the primary benchmark, updates to the type of properties represented by these reference benchmarks will require valuation by other methods.
 Other methods to value properties represented by reference benchmarks include secondary factors (subfactor) or individual verification (handcrafted).

-Benchmarks must represent the range of properties in a component, and their valuations must be supported by market evidence.
+Benchmarks must represent the range of properties in a component.

 Primary benchmark